medic/cht-tech-radar-implementers/radar/2023-09-12/superset.md

 In the context of the CHT, Superset is used for health care analytics.

-Read more about Data Flows for Analytics with the CHT in the [CHT documentation](https://docs.communityhealthtoolkit.org/core/overview/data-flows-for-analytics/).
+Read more about using Superset with the data pipeline in the [CHT documentation](https://docs.communityhealthtoolkit.org/apps/guides/data/analytics/setup/#setup-superset).